JoshOrndorff/recipes/src/storage/instantiable.md

 }
 ```

-Having made these three changes, a developer who uses your module doesn't need to know or care that your module is instantable.
+Having made these changes, a developer who uses your module doesn't need to know or care that your module is instantable.
 They can deploy it just as they would any other module.

 ## Genesis Configuration
 Some modules require a genesis configuration to be specified.
 Let's look to the default Substrate node's use of the Collective module as an example.